Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 Mona Lavender At Lavender Garden In Cameron Highlands – Photo by Travelswithsun

 There is a mini strawberry section and gift shop.
 You can try lavender ice cream here too!
+Lavender Garden’s age is starting to show, and we do prefer newer attractions over this place.

-• Address: 59, Brinchang, 39100, Malaysia
+• Address: 59, Brinchang, 39000 Tanah Rata, Pahang

-• Opening hours: Monday – Thursday: 9:00am to 6:00pm; Friday – Sunday: 9:00am to 7:00pm
+• Opening hours: Monday – Thursday: 9am to 6pm; Friday – Sunday: 9am to 7pm

 • Entrance fee: RM20 (Adult), RM10 (Child)

-10. Wander Among The Flowers At Rose Gardens In Cameron Highlands
+11. Wander Among Flowers At Rose Gardens

 Here are two you can stop at if you are fond of roses.
 Both locations have many species of roses to see.